lvgl/lvgl/docs/details/modules/font.rst

 however some languages (such as Hebrew, Persian or Arabic) use Right-to-Left (RTL for short) direction.

-LVGL not only supports RTL texts but supports mixed (a.k.a. bidirectional, BiDi) text rendering too.
+LVGL not only supports RTL text but supports mixed (a.k.a. bidirectional, BiDi) text rendering as well.
 Some examples:

 .. image:: /misc/bidi.png